Enterprise Value simply explained

 Calculating enterprise value:

-To illustrate, here is the calculation of Facebook's Enterprise Value as of September 13, 2024:
+To illustrate, here is the calculation of Meta´s Enterprise Value as of May 26, 2025:

 As part of the High Growth Investing strategy, this key figure is used to calculate the “EV/Sales” key figure, which represents the valuation of a company in relation to its sales.